 And this is what I asked the FBI director last week.

-Could they type in uh Americans who gave money to Donald Trump and look them up for their pleasure and try to bring them down for phony Trumped up tax charges?
+Could they type in Americans who gave money to Donald Trump and look them up for their pleasure and try to bring them down for phony, trumped up tax charges?

 If they don't have a warrant, they could be sitting in their office as we speak doing this.

-And so this is why I requested in my in the legislation that we put forward was that there be a a requirement that you get a judge's warrant.
+And so this is why I requested in the legislation that we put forward was that there be a requirement that you get a judge's warrant.

 We lost the vote the last time, but it was on a bigger bill.

-Uh my hope is that we revisit this and we just specifically ask one thing that any time an FBI agent or anybody from Department of Justice wants to type in an American's name, they have to ask a judge first.
+My hope is that we revisit this, and we just specifically ask one thing, that anytime an FBI agent or anybody from the Department of Justice wants to type in an American's name, they have to ask a judge first.

-We know that they knew that it was Hillary Clinton bought and paid for, DNC bought and paid for, and all they did was add a footnote saying it might have a a political taint to it, and that was it.
+Well, I think that, but what happens when we know now that when this was presented to the judge for the FISA warrant in this case, we know that they knew that it was Hillary Clinton bought and paid for, DNC bought and paid for, and all they did was add a footnote saying it might have a political taint to it, and that was it.

 They purposely withheld that from the FISA judge.